atommielcarek/cheat-sheet/README.md

   ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

   ## Description
-  As a samll business owner I want to be able to write and save notes so that I can organize my thoughts and keep track of tasks I need to complete.
+  As a small business owner I want to be able to write and save notes so that I can organize my thoughts and keep track of tasks I need to complete.
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)